hyuunnn/Hyara/README.md

 - When you click "Save", those results will be saved in the table below.
 - Press "Export Yara Rule" to finally create the yararule using variables stored in the privious step.
 - The comment option on the upper right side annotates the assemblies nicely.
-- There is also an option to create a hash of the rich header, imphash. ( The rich header option is not available in yara-python.)
+- There is also an option to create a hash of the rich header, imphash.
 - The wildcard option works but further development is still on going.
 <img src="images/Hyara__1.png" width="100%">